He Zizhen

-He Zizhen (贺子珍 (Ho Tzu-chen, Hè Zizhēn); 20 September 1910 – 19 April 1984) was the third wife of Chairman Mao Zedong from 1928 to 1937.
+He Zizhen (贺子珍 (Ho Tzu-chen, Hè Zizhēn); 20 September 1910 – 19 April 1984) was a Chinese soldier, revolutionary, and politician who was the third wife of Chairman Mao Zedong from 1928 to 1937 and participated in the Long March.

 Early life and career

-He Zizhen was born in Yunshan (云山, now Yongxin County), Jiangxi, during the Qing dynasty and joined the Communist Youth League of China in 1925.
-She attended a Protestant school in her youth.
-She later graduated from the Yongxin Girls' School and joined the Chinese Communist Party in 1926.
+He Zizhen was born in Yunshan (云山, now Yongxin County), Jiangxi, in 1910, as He Guiyuan (贺桂圆), the second of four children.
+He's family were impoverished scholar-gentry that ran a tea house and sent He to a free Protestant missionary school in her youth.
+She joined the Communist Youth League of China in 1925 along with her siblings.
+He Zizhen later graduated from the Yongxin Girls' School and became a full member of the Chinese Communist Party in 1926.

 Revolutionary life

+Early communist activities

+As a party member He Zizhen was made head of the county's Women's Bureau and worked as a traveling propagandist.
+She fought in the Yongxin uprising of 1927 and began serve as a communist partisan.
+An expert in guerrilla warfare and a capable fighter, He Zizhen was also an excellent shooter who earned the nickname of "Two-Gunned Girl General".

+Relationship with Mao and the Long March

 He Zizhen was introduced to Mao Zedong at Jinggangshan by Yuan Wencai, a classmate of her elder brother, in the spring of 1928.
-An expert in guerrilla warfare and a capable fighter, He Zizhen was also an excellent shooter who earned the nickname of "Two-Gunned Girl General".
-She and Mao married in 1928 and had six children together.
+She and Mao married in 1928.
 When they married, Mao had not divorced his second wife Yang Kaihui, whom he had wed in 1920.
 Yang was arrested and executed in 1930 by the Kuomintang.
+While with Mao, He Zizhen restricted herself to clerical work and served as Mao's secretary.
+Despite this, she was still severely injured by shrapnel in 1935 and needed to be carried by stretcher on parts of the Long March, suffering 17 gunshot wounds during it.

-He Zizhen had three daughters and three sons with Mao Zedong, but except for their daughter, Li Min, all of them either died young or were separated from the family.
-Their eldest daughter, who was left to a local family in Fujian, was found and recognized by He Zizhen's brother in 1973, but never had the chance to meet Mao or He.
+He Zizhen had three daughters and three sons with Mao Zedong – she was pregnant ten times in her life– but except for their daughter, Li Min, all of them either died young or were separated from the family.
+This was partially due to the constant movement of the communists as they worked to evade the Kuomintang.
+Their eldest daughter, Yang Yuehua, who was left to a local family in Fujian, was found and recognized by He Zizhen's brother in 1973, but never had the chance to meet Mao or He.

+Being closely pursued and having given birth to a daughter, He glanced at her and was carried back to the Long March, leaving 13 yuan and a note behind.
 Two English researchers who retraced the entire Long March in 2002–2003 located a woman whom they believe might be a missing child left in the care of others by Mao and He in 1935.

-In 1937, He Zizhen traveled to the Soviet Union for treatment of a wound suffered earlier in battle, later attending the Moscow East University.
+In 1936, while still on the long march, He Zizhen helped Jin Weiying to give birth to Li Tieying, son of Head of the Organization Department of the Chinese Communist Party, Li Weihan.
+Liu Ying and Li Jianzhen also assisted with the birth.